Minneapolis Steps Into the Spotlight

 When I was growing up, my father traveled for business.
-He flew off to London, Hong Kong, Beijing, Paris.
+He flew off to London, Hong Kong, Beijing, and Paris.
 But most of the time, he made trips to New York City.
-He brought back goodies and knick knacks boasting that familiar “I Heart NY” logo.
+He brought back goodies and knick-knacks boasting that familiar “I Heart NY” logo.

 Long before I ever got to go to the city that never sleeps, I knew that New York was called “the Big Apple.”
 I latched on to this nickname, perhaps because it evoked a vivid image in my childhood mind, yet the moniker also appealed to me as I lived in a city that went by the opposite claim: the Mini-Apple.